 Treat the black and tint components like the secondary (the one you are not cutting for) color axis (“c” on Tourmaline that is dark or clear) on the piece of rough you are looking at.
 Look below at the mixing chart to see how the colors of your piece of rough will mix.

-What are complimentary colors?
+What are complementary colors?
 On a standard color wheel they are the colors opposite each other (red/green, yellow/blue).
-They look good together and compliment each other.
+They look good together and complement each other.
 I have books that list several different definitions for complementary colors.
 But…

-What we are looking for in faceting are colors that compliment each (but not necessarily complementary colors) other when mixed.
+What we are looking for in faceting are colors that complement each (but not necessarily complementary colors) other when mixed.
 In other words colors that mix well together to create another pleasing color.

 Note: Be aware that depending on the color wheels, where, and the context, the definition maybe completely different.